 Also check out our travel guide about the best areas to stay in Hong Kong.

 If money isn't a problem and you're looking for a luxury hotel in Hong Kong, then go for Hotel The Upper House.
 The hotel offers excellent service, it's in a top location, it has been rated very highly by previous guests and renowned travel critics have recommended it.
+Also check out our list of the best luxury hotels in Hong Kong, it's a manually curated list of the most exclusive 5-star hotels in the city.

 If you're looking for a great hostel in Hong Kong, then you should check out Ashoka Hostel.
 The hostel has magnificent reviews by backpackers, it has been recommended by well-known travel experts and it's in a good location.
 Also check out our list of the best hostels in Hong Kong.